National Voluntary Organizations Active in Disasters

 • NVOAD was founded in 1970 following Hurricane Camille in August 1969.
 It was recognized that the previous system of non-coordinated response from government, nonprofits and the private sector often resulted in duplication of services, unmet needs and gaps and unnecessary competition.
 Access to training for volunteers and information on assistance and services for disaster survivors was limited.
 Seven national disaster response organizations met in 1970 to create National VOAD “as a forum for sharing knowledge and coordinating resources – money, materials and manpower – throughout the disaster cycle: preparation, response and recovery.”

-• All VOAD members share a common set of values and principles to guide their work.
-Known as the 4Cs they are Communication, Coordination, Collaboration and Cooperation.
+• All VOAD members share common values and principles to guide their work.
+Known as the 4Cs, they are Communication, Coordination, Collaboration and Cooperation.

-• National VOAD and the Center for Disaster Philanthropy entered into a formal partnership agreement in 2013.
+• National VOAD and the Center for Disaster Philanthropy have had a formal partnership agreement since 2013.
 The partnership is designed to coordinate nonprofit partnerships with private philanthropy.
-National VOAD shares the work of its members with CDP which in turn will share the information with its community of donors.
+National VOAD shares the work of its members with CDP, which in turn shares the information with its community of donors.
+NVOAD has a representative on CDP’s Advisory Council, and CDP staff sit on some NVOAD committees.

 How You Can Help

 • Provide ongoing operational and administrative support.
 The VOAD member organizations raise most of their funds during a disaster.
-They may be limited in their service provision depending upon how much money is raised to support their work.
+Their service provision may be limited depending on how much money is raised to support their work.
 Administrative or ongoing operational funding allows them to concentrate their efforts on service provision.

 • Create advance MOU agreements.
 In cases where a funder only wants to fund when a disaster strikes, an advance MOU can be created that is operationalized when a disaster strikes, providing a surety of funds.

 • Provide backbone organizational support.
-The role of coordinating the local or state VOAD networks, is often an add-on position, on top of regular duties, to a staff member working for a disaster organization.
-Providing backbone support, including overhead and administrative funding, in advance of a disaster, allows the network to grow and strengthen before the crisis hits.
+The role of coordinating the local or state VOAD networks is often an add-on position, on top of regular duties, to a staff member working for a disaster organization.
+Providing backbone support, including overhead and administrative funding, before a disaster allows the network to grow and strengthen before the crisis hits.

 • Support National VOAD’s ongoing costs.
 National VOAD, while it does utilize paid staff, also operates on a very lean budget.
-Support for overhead, administration and operational funding can allow them to focus their efforts on ensuring effective coordination and collaboration.
-In addition, funding can be used to provide training to VOAD members and to support preparedness and planning efforts.
+Support for overhead, administration and operational funding can allow NVOAD to focus its efforts on ensuring effective coordination and collaboration.
+In addition, funding can be used to train VOAD members and support preparedness and planning efforts.

 What Funders Are Doing